Register

 The people making poetry happen

-Poetry School is run by a team of poets and arts administrators from our classrooms in London.
+Poetry School is run by a team of poets and arts professionals across the UK and from our headquarters in Leeds.
 Our work is further supported by our Board of Trustees.
 You can find out more about our administrative and governance teams and what we do, below.

 Our teaching is handled by our ever-changing faculty of freelance poets.
 Information about our poetry tutors can be found on the courses they teach.
 For general enquiries please email [email protected].